Haml Changelog

 This also slightly changes the behavior of Haml when the

-option is not set.
+:encoding option is not set.

-Rather than defaulting to "utf-8"
+Rather than defaulting to "utf-8",

 it defaults to the encoding of the source document,

-and only falls back to "utf-8"
+and only falls back to "utf-8" if this encoding is "us-ascii".

-executable also now takes an -E
+The haml executable also now takes an -E option for specifying encoding,

-which works the same way as Ruby’s -E
+which works the same way as Ruby’s -E option.

 Other Changes